scala/scala/spec/06-expressions.md

 ## The _Null_ Value

-The `null` value is of type `scala.Null`, and is thus compatible with every reference type.
-It denotes a reference value which refers to a special “`null`” object.
+The `null` value is of type `scala.Null`, and thus conforms to every reference type.
+It denotes a reference value which refers to a special `null` object.
 This object implements methods in class `scala.AnyRef` as follows:

 - `eq($x\,$)` and `==($x\,$)` return `true` iff the argument $x$ is also the "null" object.